5 min read | 13 October, 2020 By Laura Sands

 Employee satisfaction surveys are a great way to discover whether your company culture is thriving or merely surviving.

 Each question is scored from 0 - 10.
 The higher the score, the more they agree.
 Feel free to add space for comments to explain their answer with specific details.

-This focuses on organisational culture.
+This survey question focuses on organisational culture.
 If staff feel valued by their employer, they're more likely to want to prove their value to the company.
 It's a win-win.
 The more engaged they are, the more productive they'll aim to be.

 'A bad workman always blames his tools.'
 He has a point.
-Regardless of how many motivational talks you give your staff, they need the right tools to executive their role efficiently.
+Regardless of how many motivational talks you give your staff, they need the right tools to execute their role efficiently.

 Your leadership team can make or break staff productivity, morale and culture.
 By asking this question and calling for honest feedback, you'll quickly determine how satisfied your employees are with their managers and department heads.